databendlabs/databend/website/blog/2023-09-03-databend-weekly-109.md

 We have also made these improvements to Databend that we hope you will find helpful:

-- Preliminary support for `MERGE INTO`.
+- Added initial support for `MERGE INTO`.
 - Implemented SQLsmith testing framework to support more accurate fuzzy testing.
 - Read the document [Docs | Setting Environment Variables](https://databend.rs/doc/deploy/node-config/environment-variables) for how to change Databend configurations through environment variables.
 - Implemented `json_strip_nulls` and `json_typeof` functions.
 You can also read [Docs | Semi-Structured Functions](https://databend.rs/doc/reference/functions/variant-functions) to check out Databend functions for semi-structured data processing.